timroster/digidevcon-iks/workshop/exercise-2/README.md

  Although it was convenient to create the guestbook deployment using the cli, in practice most applications and other kubernetes objects are created using configuration files in `.yaml` format.
 For example, the [`guestbook-deployment.yaml`](../../v1/guestbook-deployment.yaml) file is an example configuration file that would deploy the guestbook image with a total of 3 instances.
 This file shows the key parts needed for each kubenetes object.
 After the API version and resource type, there is a `metadata` section which specfies the name of the resource and a set of labels.
 Then, there is a `spec` section which defines the desired state.
 First, there's the definition of the [**replica set**](https://kubernetes.io/docs/concepts/workloads/controllers/replicaset/) object for the deployment.
 Within the **replica set**, there is a template for the pod controlled by the set.
 Within this template, you can find labels applied at the pod level and the `spec` for the container(s) that will be deployed with each pod.

- In the last section of this lab, you will again deploy the guestbook application, along with other objects for the multi-tier application using resource files.
+ In the last section of this lab, you will again deploy the guestbook application, along with other objects for a multi-tier application using resource files.

 After these are deleted, proceed to the [next lab of this course](../exercise-3/README.md)